-Category Requirements Tax per annum Category 2 (High Net Worth Approved residential accommodation.
-Non Gibraltar resident for Minimum of £32,000 Maximum Individuals) the five years preceding the application. (i) £37,310 Minimum of £2 million net assets.
-High Executive Possessing Specialist Skills ("HEPSS") Approved residential accommodation. £39,940 Non Gibraltar resident for three years preceding the application.
+Category Requirements Tax per annum Category 2 (High Approved residential accommodation.
+Minimum of £37,000 Net Worth Individuals) Non Gibraltar resident for the five years preceding the application.
+Maximum of £44,740 (i) Minimum of £2 million net assets.
+High Executive Possessing Specialist Skills ("HEPSS") Approved residential accommodation. £43,140 Non Gibraltar resident for three years preceding the application.
 Minimum annual salary requirement of £160,000.
 Possess skills not available in Gibraltar which are necessary to promote and sustain economic activity of particular economic value.

-The tax shelter does not extend to any income from a trade, business, profession, vocation or employment in Gibraltar which is assessable to tax under the provisions of the Act.
+(i) The tax shelter does not extend to any income from a trade, business, profession, vocation or employment in Gibraltar which is assessable to tax under the provisions of the Act.